 Previously, setting a custom screenshot save path required a Terminal command.

-To change where your screenshots are saved, click the Options menu then choose Desktop, Documents, Clipboard, Mail, Messages or Preview underneath the Save To heading (the Preview and Clipboard destinations are unavailable for saving screen recordings).
+To change where your screenshots are saved, click the Options menu then choose Desktop, Documents, Clipboard, Mail, Messages or Preview underneath the Save To heading.
+Note that the Preview and Clipboard destinations are unavailable for saving screen recordings.

 defaults write com.apple.screencapture location ~/Downloads/; killall SystemUIServer

-Your custom location should now be listed as a seventh choice in the Options menu.
-If you click one of the built-in paths, your custom location gets delisted from the menu.
+Your custom location should now be listed as the seventh choice in the Options menu.
+Keep in mind that clicking a built-in path will instantly delist your custom location from this menu.

-You can set it again at any time through Terminal, but it would have been a lot nicer if Mojave’s Options menu reserved a permanent spot for the user’s custom save path.
+You can set it again through Terminal, but it would have been way nicer if the Options menu reserved a permanent spot for the user’s custom save path.